-Unexpectedly, we found ourselves close to people who opposed each other yet were very open to discuss difficult matters with foreign filmmakers – an audience seen as neutral and not part of the conflict.
-This was an opportunity to open windows for the audience to better understand the different realities that intertwine to give rise to this chaotic situation.
+Eventually, after an organic process of extensive work, good contacts and lucky coincidences we found ourselves close to people who opposed each other, yet were very open to discuss difficult matters with foreign filmmakers.
+We were seen as neutral, as we were not part of the conflict.
+This was an opportunity to open windows for the audience to better understand the diverse realities that gave rise to this chaotic situation.

 When forming the first ideas about the film we ran into an article about Wetiko.
 According to a native American tribe the Europeans — the colonizers of the continent they claimed to have discovered — suffered from a disease called Wetiko.
 This disease made its carrier think that abusing other human beings’ vital energy was a reasonable way to live.
 This became one of the main leads for this documentary.
 To what extent are the current human societies possessed by Wetiko?